ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

   - 1.6.3 Action depending on the calling operation:
     - 1.6.3.1 All read operations: The ExceptionHandlingDecorator remembers that it is in an exception state by setting previousReadFailed = true
     - 1.6.3.1 read (push-type inputs): return immediately (*)
-    - 1.6.3.2 readNonBlocking / readLatest / read (poll-type inputs): Just return false (no new data).
+    - 1.6.3.2 readNonBlocking / readLatest / read (poll-type inputs): Just return (true in readLatest() by definition in poll type).
 The calling module thread will continue and propagate the DataValidity::faulty flag (cf. 1.6.2).
     - 1.6.3.3 write: Do not block.
 Write will be later executed by the DeviceModule (see 1.1)

 - 1.6 In the constructor of the decorator, put the name of the register to DeviceModule::listOfReadRegisters resp.
 DeviceModule::listOfWriteRegisters depending on the direction the accessor is used.